Bucket Listers

 Hollywood Sign Hike

-Possibly the most popular hike on this list leads to unobscured views of one of the west coast’s most iconic landmarks, the Hollywood Sign.
+Possibly the most popular hike on this list leads to unobscured views of one of the west coast’s most iconic landmarks: the Hollywood Sign.
 There are several routes, each providing a different perspective of the sign and ranging in length and difficulty.
-See below for four of our favorites.
+Read on for four of our favorites.

 6.4 miles round trip; 1,050 feet elevation